CMS appears to back off on enforcement of mandate

 “If you go back to the letter we wrote to CMS, we said to them, ‘Please put something in writing that provides hospitals guidance that if you’re weighing the issues of staffing versus a mandate, prioritize staffing so that we can take care of patients,’” he said.

-Future surveys will include a check whether employees are vaccinated and, if any aren’t vaccinated or exempt, means a hospital is considered out of compliance, Levine said.
+Future surveys will include a check whether employees are vaccinated, and if any aren’t vaccinated or exempt, a hospital is considered out of compliance, Levine said.

 The two federal programs combined represent about 80% of Ballad’s payer mix.